First Came Kidney Failure. Then There Was The $540,842 Bill For Dialysis

 If you've had a medical-billing experience that you think we should investigate, you can share the bill and describe what happened here.

 A few days after the treatments began, an insurance case manager called the Valentines warning them that since Fresenius was out of network, they could be required to pay whatever the insurer didn't cover.
-The manager added that there were no in-network dialysis clinics in the state, according to Jessica's handwritten notes from the conversation.
+The manager added that there were no in-network dialysis clinics in Montana, according to Jessica's handwritten notes from the conversation.
+(The insurance company disputes this and says that its case manager told her there were no in-network dialysis clinics in Missoula.)

 Jessica repeatedly asked both the dialysis clinic staff and the insurer how much they could expect to be charged, but couldn't get an answer.